 - Before surgery or radiation to add to the effectiveness of those treatments

 - After surgery, to help kill off any remaining cancer cells

 Your team of Comprehensive Cancer Center specialists will guide you through the entire chemotherapy process.
 Here’s what you can expect:

 - Your team of specialists will determine how many chemotherapy appointments you will need and you will receive all treatments in our clinic.

 - Every three weeks, you will visit the clinic so we can meet with you, monitor your condition, and help you manage any side effects.

-- During your visit, you may meet with Antonius A. Miller, MD,our expert Medical Oncologist, to discuss your progress and to help you make any additional decisions about treatment.
+- During your visit, you may meet with one of our expert Medical Oncologists, to discuss your progress and to help you make any additional decisions about treatment.

 - Over the course of treatment, your team will assess whether you need any further radiology tests, including CT, MRI, or PET scans, to continue to monitor and treat your condition.